datacharmer/wordcount/presentations/fosdem-2024/Testing_Go_programs with_go-internal-testscript.md

 ```

 ^ testdata/2/hello.txtar
-The previous example may have suggested what happens here: the argument of both `stdout` and `stdin` are not blunt literal text, but regular expressions.
+The previous example may have suggested what happens here: the argument of both `stdout` and `stderr` are not blunt literal text, but regular expressions.

 ---
 ## A modified first example (2)